-The business development policies outlined in this plan will work collectively to further a positive economic future for Frederick County and its citizens.
+The land use related economic business development policies outlined advocated in this plan will work collectively to further a positive economic future for Frederick County and its citizens. create an economic environment to benefit both the citizens and the growth of commerce.

-In order to develop a sound business development plan, an assessment of the current market, economic, demographic, political, and infrastructure conditions must be conducted for each of the four business development areas comprising this plan.
+In order to develop a sound business economic development plan, an assessment of the current market, economic, demographic, political, and infrastructure conditions must should be conducted for each of the four business Economic Development areas comprising this plan areas on an annual basis.
 Each segment of the plan includes an introductory analysis in order to effectively identify the base from which the future can be built.
 Further analysis will be essential in capturing the community's future potential.
+Much of the information used for the analysis of these items is available through the Frederick County Economic Development Authority (EDA) and the items listed in the Supporting Materials and Resources section of this document.
+A summary of this analysis is provided below.